 Using queues enables you to scale your applications more easily, and enable more resiliency to your architecture.

 To complete this quickstart, make sure you have an Azure subscription.
 If you don't have an Azure subscription, you can create a trial subscription before you begin.

 To begin using Service Bus messaging entities in Azure, you must first create a namespace with a name that is unique across Azure.
 A namespace provides a scoping container for Service Bus resources within your application.

 To create a namespace:

-In the left navigation pane of the portal, select + Create a resource, select Integration, and then select Service Bus.
+In the left navigation pane of the portal, select All services, select Integration from the list of categories, hover the mouse over Service Bus, and then select Create on the Service Bus tile.

 In the Basics tag of the Create namespace page, follow these steps:

 For Subscription, choose an Azure subscription in which to create the namespace.

 For Resource group, choose an existing resource group in which the namespace will live, or create a new one.